 An inability to access critical systems and data, or the threat by the perpetrator to publish confidential data, can damage an organization's ability to conduct business and, more importantly, damage its reputation and competitive position.

-Taking a page from information security and business continuity playbooks, the following tips on protection from ransomware will help your organization defend its data.
+Taking a page from information security and business continuity playbooks, the following tips on ransomware disaster recovery planning will help your organization defend its data.

 Implement comprehensive backup